Sigma 35mm f/1.4 DG DN Art Review

 The Sigma 35mm f/1.4 DG DN Art, An Impressive Fast Moderate Wide Angle Work Horse Representing Good Value

 One of the benefits of this recent camera change is the ability to test, review, and perhaps even get Sigma lenses for my kit at some point.
-As part of the L-Mount Alliance, Sigma offers an impressive array of lenses for either Sigma, Sony, Panasonic, or Leica L-Mount cameras.
+Sigma offers an impressive array of lenses for Sigma, Sony, Panasonic, or Leica L-Mount cameras as part of the L-Mount Alliance.

-In this review, I take a closer look at the Sigma 35mm f/1.4 DG DN Art in collaboration with Camtec Photo.
+In this review, I will review the Sigma 35mm f/1.4 DG DN Art in collaboration with Camtec Photo.
 They kindly sent me the lens to test for a week.
-I have received no directions from either Camtec Photo or Sigma and the opinions in this review are mine.
+I have received no directions from either Camtec Photo or Sigma, and the opinions in this review are mine.

 Introduction

-Released in the spring of 2021, the 35mm f/1.4 is part of a long list of DG DN Art series prime lenses from Sigma.
-The Art series is the top tier of Sigma lenses and the DG DN lenses are specifically designed for full-frame mirrorless cameras.
+Released in the spring of 2021, the 35mm f/1.4 is part of a long list of Sigma DG DN Art series prime lenses.
+The Art series is Sigma's top tier of lenses, and the DG DN lenses are specifically designed for full-frame mirrorless cameras.

-These lenses are known for fast maximum apertures and giving photographers a more affordable alternative to native lenses, from Sony, Panasonic, and Leica.
-Here is a list of current Sigma DG DN Art prime lenses.
+These lenses are recognized for their fast maximum apertures and provide photographers with a more budget-friendly alternative to native lenses from Sony, Panasonic, and Leica.
+Here is a list of the current Sigma DG DN Art prime lenses.

 14mm f/1.4 DG DN Art